konstellation-io/kre/README.md

  konstellation-io/kre
 ```

-***NOTE***: You can also check default values for the installation in this repository [file](./helm/kre/values.yaml).
+***NOTE***: The chart default values are also available in this [repository](./helm/kre/values.yaml).

 ## Custom Installation

-KRE allows a custom configuration to use parts that already exist in your infrastructure.
+KRE allows custom configurations to use existing parts already present in your infrastructure.

 ### Prometheus

-- Prometheus will be installed by default if you prefer use your own prometheus, use this helm parameter:
+- Prometheus will be installed by default.
+If you prefer using your own Prometheus installation, modify this helm parameter:

 |       Param                | Value |
 | -------------------------- | ----- |
 | prometheusOperator.enabled | false |

 # Development

 ## Requirements

 In order to start development on this project you will need these tools:

 - **gettext**: OS package to fill templates during deployment
 - **minikube**: the local version of Kubernetes to deploy KRE
 - **helm**: K8s package manager.
 Make sure you have v3+
 - **yq**: YAML processor.
 Make sure you have v4+

 *NOTE*: If you still have Helm v2 update variable `$HELM_VERSION` in file `.krectl.conf`.

 ## Local Environment

-This repo contains a tool called `./krectl.sh` to handle common actions you need during development.
+This repo contains a tool called `./krectl.sh` to handle common actions you will need during development.

 All the configuration needed to run KRE locally can be found in `.krectl.conf` file.
-Usually you'd be ok with the
-default values.
-Check Minikube parameters if you need to tweak the resources assigned to it.
+Usually you'd be ok with the default values.
+Check Minikube's parameters if you need to tweak the resources assigned to it.

 Run help to get info for each command: